Chuck Versus the Dream Job

-"Chuck Versus the Dream Job" aired on April 6, 2009.
+"Chuck Versus the Dream Job" aired on NBC on April 6, 2009.
 It is the 19th episode of the Chuck series' second season.
 The protagonist Chuck, played by Zachary Levi, interviews for a job at Roark Industries with the goal of hiring on to investigate a possible computer virus, while his father, Stephen J. Bartowski (Scott Bakula), returns home.

 Plot summary

 Chuck and Sarah meet with Chuck's father Stephen and convince him to return home.
 The reunion with Ellie does not go as planned, but Chuck persuades her to forgive Stephen for leaving.
 The reunion becomes more awkward when Stephen rants about many things he claims to have invented that were stolen by Ted Roark (Chevy Chase).
 Among his father's possessions is an advertisement for a major tech show where Roark's latest computer operating system is to be released, which Chuck flashes on.

 At Castle, Beckman briefs the team.
 Chatter has led them to believe a virus is being released in the operating system, and she orders them to investigate.
 A job interview is arranged for Chuck, under his own identity.
 He is hired immediately and meets Roark, whom he has dreamed of working for since Stanford.
 Jeff and Lester see Chuck leaving Roark's headquarters and inform Morgan, who reveals Chuck's new "job" at dinner, upsetting Stephen as he believes Roark destroyed his life.

 Casey and Sarah attempt to break in to stop the launch the next day, but are unable to bypass security.
 Chuck flashes on a Fulcrum agent on stage with Roark, and with no other options, bursts on stage in an effort to warn Roark about the virus, but Roark doesn't believe him.
 Chuck then tries to prevent the launch but fails.
 Ellie, watching the launch online with Stephen, is angered because she believes Chuck threw his dream job away for his father, though Stephen denies putting him up to it.

 Upset at the Intersect for ruining his life, Chuck goes through the documents left to him by Orion to learn how to free himself of the Intersect.
 Stephen interrupts to tell him he didn't want Chuck to ruin his own career just for him, and if he wants to work for Roark it's okay with him.
 As he leaves, Chuck notices that the layout of Roark's offices matches the diagram in Orion's documents.
 He realizes that Roark is building a full-scale Intersect system for Fulcrum, but Casey and Sarah don't believe him without solid proof.
 He takes it upon himself to infiltrate the office to investigate, tranquilizing Casey when he tries to stop him.